Tradition. Knowledge. Enthusiasm.

 COVID-19 CLUB UPDATE:

-The Show & Tell is Brant, Ward Bothers and Louisiana -
+The Show & Tell: Brant, Ward Brothers and Louisiana-Carver Presentation: George Munkert.

 Dear Friends and Members,

 If we have the June meeting the show and tell will be Brant, the Ward Bothers and Louisiana.
 George Munkert will give a presentation on Amityville carver Jimmy Ketcham.